Illud Divinum Insanus

-Illud Divinum Insanus is the eighth studio album by American death metal band Morbid Angel.
-It was released on June 7, 2011, by independent French record label Season of Mist.
+Illud Divinum Insanus is the eighth studio album by American death metal band Morbid Angel, released on June 7, 2011 by Season of Mist.
+The album marks a shift in the band's sound, incorporating elements of industrial metal.
 It is Morbid Angel's first album since Heretic (2003), the band's longest gap to date between studio albums.
 This is the only Morbid Angel album to feature guitarist Destructhor and drummer Tim Yeung, making it their first not to feature Pete Sandoval, who was recovering from surgery.
 It is also the band's only album to feature bassist/vocalist David Vincent since he rejoined in 2004.
-The album is controversial for its eccentric influences and sound that differs heavily from Morbid Angel's traditional musical style, fan backlash to the record was harsh but most critics were generally mixed.

-Recording and production
+Music, writing and recording

 Illud Divinum Insanus is the band's only album featuring Norwegian guitarist Destructhor, the first with bassist/vocalist David Vincent since Domination (1995), and the first to not include longtime drummer Pete Sandoval, who had undergone back surgery when recording began.
 Former Hate Eternal drummer Tim Yeung recorded the drum tracks for this album.
+Vincent said that with the exception of "Omni Potens", which features a "march" programmed by him on a keyboard, all of the album's instrumentation was "played".
+He also said that Yeung "played all the drums, just with different sources."

 Illud Divinum Insanus took more than five years to materialize.
 Work on the album began in 2006, and it was originally going to be released in 2007, but was pushed back several times while the band continued touring and writing new material.
-After four years of writing, Morbid Angel began development on the album from June 2010 to January 2011 at several studios, including Mana Recording Studios and Red Room Studios for the drum recording, and D.O.W.
+After four years of writing, Morbid Angel began development on the album from June 2010 to January 2011 at several studios including Mana Recording Studios and Red Room Studios for the drum recording, and D.O.W.
 Studios for the bass, guitars, and vocals.
 Illud Divinum Insanus was mixed in Hollywood, California, with Sean Beavan.

+Trey Azagthoth was influenced by electronic music in the years prior to Illud Divinum Insanus, and said the album had songs that were inspired by terrorcore, hardcore and industrial music.
+According to Vincent, the songwriting process for Illud Divinum Insanus differed from Morbid Angel's previous albums.
+Instead of demoing songs with a drum machine and telling the other members how a song idea would work, Azagthoth brought in "weird mixtapes on which he mashed stuff together"; Vincent said most of the demos Azagthoth brought in at the beginning of rehearsals reflected his interest in dubstep and techno.
+The drum tracks recorded with Rutan at Mana Recording Studios were later edited by Azagthoth to sound like his mixtapes.